Fantasy Hero Companion

 Fantasy Hero Companion is a supplement published by Hero Games / Iron Crown Enterprises (I.C.E.) in 1990 for the fantasy role-playing game Fantasy Hero.

 Contents

-Fantasy Hero Companion is a supplement for Fantasy Hero with rules for mass combat, 12 sample locations, more monsters, more magic items, and colleges of spells.
+Fantasy Hero Companion is a supplement for Fantasy Hero presenting mass combat rules, 12 sample adventure locations, many new monsters, additional new magic items, and 13 colleges of spells.
+The 142-page product outlined combat rules, unit reference material, locations with maps, a bestiary, and information on spells and magic items.

 Publication history

 In 1981, Hero Games published the superhero role-playing game (RPG) Champions that used a new form of rules.
 In 1985, using the same "Hero System" of rules, they produced Fantasy Hero, a fantasy role-playing game.
 Hero Games then ran into financial difficulty, and was eventually taken over as a subsidiary of I.C.E.
 In 1990, Hero Games/I.C.E. published a Fantasy Hero Companion, a supplement to Fantasy Hero that used the latest update of the Hero System rules set.
 The 144-page softcover book was edited by Rob Bell, with a cover by Larry Elmore.

 Shannon Appelcline noted that when Iron Crown Enterprises began publishing Hero System genre books, that "ICE never supported these individual genres — as Hero had rarely supported anything but Champions — with the only exceptions being Fantasy Hero Companion (1990) and Fantasy Hero Companion II (1992).
 However, they did begin publishing sourcebooks for the Hero System as a whole, which could be used with all genres."